Joseph Christopher: Murders

 These initial murders went unsolved at first, and Christopher enlisted in the United States Army in November, and was stationed at Fort Benning.
 He soon received Christmas furlough and arrived in Manhattan on December 20, where, on December 22, he committed four more murders and two more attacks; this time stabbing his victims to death, thus earning the moniker of the Midtown Slasher.
 Twenty-five year old John Adams was stabbed at around 11:30 a.m., but survived.
 About two hours later, 32 year old Ivan Frazier was attacked.
 He managed to deflect the blade with his hand, suffering only minor injuries.
 Luis Rodriguez, 19, was the first murder of the day; at around 3:30 p.m., he was stabbed to death.
 At 6:50 p.m., 30 year old Antone Davis was stabbed to death.
 Around 4 hours later, 20 year old Richard Renner was stabbed and killed.
 Finally, Carl Ramsey was stabbed with a knife while on the subway at around 11 p.m., and died from his injuries before midnight.

 Christopher then returned to Buffalo and fatally stabbed another black man, 31-year-old Roger Adams, on December 29 and 26-year-old Wendell Barnes in Rochester on December 30.
 He committed three additional attacks in Buffalo on New Year's Eve and New Year's Day (Albert Menefee, Larry Little, and Calvin Crippen), but all three victims survived.
 Christopher then returned to Fort Benning in January 1981.

 When back at Fort Benning, Christopher attacked a fellow black soldier with a paring knife in what was described as an unprovoked attack on January 18.
 The soldier survived the attack and Christopher was placed in the fort's stockade, where he attempted suicide by cutting himself with a razor.
 In a subsequent psychiatric session, he told a psychiatrist that he "had to" kill blacks.
 This admission caused Christopher's home to be searched by the police.
 There the police found evidence linking Christopher to three murders, which led to his indictment in April 1981 and his transfer back to Buffalo for his trial on May 8.

 Victims

 Trial, imprisonment and death

 He pleaded not guilty to the three murders and refused counsel by lawyers hired by his mother, opting instead to represent himself.
 He was subsequently found guilty and sentenced to 60 years in prison, but this ruling was overturned as the trial judge had barred the defense from presenting expert psychiatric testimony about Christopher's ability to stand trial.
 He was later found competent to stand trial, and appeared in court again in 1985 under various charges which led to him being sentenced to life imprisonment.
 While imprisoned at the Attica Correctional Facility, Christopher claimed that he committed 13 killings.
+Christopher would ultimately be convicted of three .22 caliber killings, those being Glenn Dunn, Harold Green and Emanuel Thomas.
 He died in prison due to a rare form of male breast cancer on March 1, 1993, at the age of 37.